Historic Preservation Resources

 Historic Preservation in Hyattsville

 Founded in 1886, Hyattsville is home to over twenty county historic sites, three National Register properties, and a National Register Historic District.
-To view an interactive map of these sites and their location, click here for our story map.
+View an interactive map of these sites and their location.

 In addition to this map, the Hyattsville Preservation Association (HPA) creates a self-guided walking tour of historic homes each year.
 Some of these may be county or national historic sites, but others are not.
 HPA also has brochure of a walking tour of the Hyattsville Historic District.